 Done?
-Contact the second user and arrange a time to meet with them so they can view your ID documents.

-They will just need to note down some relevant numbers and dates - you do not need to part with any documents.
+Contact the second user verifying your ID and arrange a time to meet with them so they can verify your documents.
+They will just need to write down the relevant numbers and dates on the online system from your ID - you do not need to part with any documents.